 Nick’s work carries a distinct impression of giving something back to people; an ease and a simple, unencumbered pleasure in everyday living. – Rafia Mahli

 The son of an engineer and an elementary school teacher, I grew up around tools and construction sites and was always encouraged explore my creativity.
 In 2000, I received a degree in Fine Art from the Maryland Institute College of Art, in Baltimore.
 After college I worked in various museums, handling and installing artwork, and fabricating 'furniture' for exhibits.
 After making many pieces of furniture for myself, friends began to ask if I would build things for them.
 After seeing the reactions of my first clients, I bought a few pieces of machinery and founded my woodworking business in 2009.
 For a number of years I shared a workshop with other skilled craftsmen from whom I learned a great deal.
 I continued to try new things, I studied, practiced, and refined my craft.

 In 2013 I married and moved to Ottawa.
-The next year my wife and I purchased a small lot in Chelsea, Québec with a tiny old farm cottage on it.
-I promptly built a new workshop and in early 2015 I relocated my business from Baltimore.
-The following year we built a beautiful new home on our land to accommodate our growing family.
+The next year my wife and I purchased a lot in Chelsea, Québec with a tiny old farm cottage on it.
+I promptly built a new workshop and in late 2014 I relocated my business from Baltimore.
+The following year we built a new home on our land to accommodate our growing family.

-At present, I continue to challenge myself to design exciting new pieces and expand my skillset as a craftsman.
-I have also begun to utilize new production technologies – like laser cut steel, water jet cut brass, and CNC cut wood panels – that allow me to realize further design possibilities.
+At present, I continue to challenge myself by designing exciting new pieces and expanding my skillset as a craftsman.
+I have also begun to utilize new production technologies – like laser cut steel, water jet cut brass, and CNC cut wood panels – that allow me to realize new design possibilities.